valbok/QtAVPlayer/README.md

 Free and open-source Qt Media Player library based on FFmpeg.
 - Demuxes and decodes _video_/_audio_/_subtitle_ frames.
-- Muxes, encodes and saves the streams from different sources to one output file.
+- Muxes, encodes and saves the streams from _multiple_ sources to one output file.
 - [FFmpeg Bitstream Filters](https://ffmpeg.org/ffmpeg-bitstream-filters.html) and [FFmpeg Filters](https://ffmpeg.org/ffmpeg-filters.html) including `filter_complex`.
-- Multiple parallel filters for one input (one input frame produces multiple outputs).
+- Multiple parallel filters for one input (one input frame produces multiple output frames).
 - Decoding of all available streams at the same time.
 - Hardware acceleration.
 - It is up to an application to decide how to process the frames.